DinoLeung/skuare/README.md

 - [x] Map out the data models
 - [X] Implement BLE communication protocol
 - [ ] Simple UI to pair and interact with the watch
-- [ ] Local sqlite to store device hash to support auto sync procedure
+- [ ] Local sqlite or shared preference to keep track of paired watches
 - [ ] Support auto time adjustment procedure when app is not in foreground
   - [ ] Android companion device manager
   - [ ] iOS bluetooth central